VidyutPrabakaran1/AI-Password-Manager/README.md

 # AI Password Manager

-## Status : APM v2.0 will be released in October/November !
+## Status : APM v2.0 is expected to release in December !
 Stay Tuned !

 This is an **AI Password Manager**, Here's breakdown of it's **features** :